mario-guerra/mario-guerra.github.io/src/content/documentation/api_design_guidelines.md

 * Localize error messages when appropriate for your audience
 * Ensure error handling doesn't leak security-sensitive information

-> **Azure-Specific Approach** (for reference):
-> * Azure does not include the HTTP status code in the response body
-> * In Azure, error codes are well-defined, stable contract elements that clients can switch/case on
-> * Error messages in Azure are intended only for logging and debugging, not for programmatic use
-> * Azure typically uses a standardized error format across all services to ensure consistency

 ---

 ## Pagination, Filtering, and Sorting